Top 6 Monday.com Alternatives in 2026

 Asana is a work management platform for teams.
 It stands out in project management for task and subtask management and timeline view and dependencies.

 Pricing: Starts at $10.99/user/mo.
-Includes a free plan.
+No free plan is currently listed.
 Starter pricing billed annually.

 Pros